Information for Registered Students:

 MINI WORKSHOPS run from 10am to 4pm, Saturday and Sunday.

-Stone carving workshop Sessions 1 and 2 are for any level carver.
+Stone carving workshop Sessions 1 and 2 are for carvers of all experience levels, beginner through advanced.
 Students will have time to work on their own projects with assistance as needed from the instructors.

 A cubic foot of limestone is included in class tuition.